mercury19/A-study-in-modmerging/README.md

 Hell I could make it a general OSP kit installer

 I'll see if anyone on the forums would be interested in using it, possibly even helping out.
 I don't think it'll be horribly complicated though

+See wrecker.py for an idea of what I have in mind